 Aside from a large snake plant and a pretty substantial jade plant, most of my house plants are shrimpy little guys.
-I really want a trendy, giant cactus but I can't seem to find any around here.
-Succulents, however, are abundant and widely available.
+I really want a trendy, giant cactus but I can’t seem to find any around here.
+Succulents, however, are abundant and widely available, so it’s been really easy for me to decorate with succulents.
 Looking to find new ways to display and care for succulents, I started a Pinterest board full of plants (and house exteriors) to help encourage my green thumb, both indoors and outside.
-In the process, I've stumbled across some insanely gorgeous and inventive ways to display succulents, so I wanted to round up my favorites for all of my reluctant plant-lovers out there...
+In the process, I’ve stumbled across some insanely gorgeous and inventive ways to display and decorate succulents, so I wanted to round up my favorites for all of my reluctant plant-lovers out there…

 P.S. my planter is vintage McCoy but this one is so similar!

 These Umbra Trigg hanging planters are so modern, plus they’re such a great way to position those light-loving succulents where the lighting situation is ideal.
 In a small house, I really don’t have that many surfaces where the light is suitable, so I’m seriously tempted to pick up a couple wall pockets (although this set of four wall pockets has a more mid-century feel, I think):

 Let a Succulent Chill in a Hanging Planter: